stupidprsn/FBLA_Game/README.md

 Images can be found in "\FBLA_Game\Assets\Images" and subsequent subfolders, all credit goes to Sophie Tian.
 The game scripts can be found in "\FBLA_Game\Assets\Scripts" and subsequent subfolders.
 Audio can be found in "\FBLA_Game\FBLA_Game\Assets\Audio" and subsequent subfolders.
+The leaderboard and game logs can be found in "%userprofile%\appdata\locallow".